Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     var x = 42    # => invalid redefinition of 'x'

-## 6.4 Argument passing control and memory ownership
+## 6.4 Argument passing: control and memory ownership

 ### 6.4.1 General rules for def and fn arguments
-* All values passed into a `Python def` function use reference semantics.
+* All values passed into a `Python def` function use *reference semantics*.
 This means the function can modify mutable objects passed into it and those changes are visible outside the function.
-* All values passed into a `Mojo def` function use value semantics by default.
+* All values passed into a `Mojo def` function use *value semantics* by default.
 Compared to Python, this is an important difference: a Mojo def function receives a copy of all arguments.
 So it can modify arguments inside the function, but the changes are not visible outside the function.
-* All values passed into a `Mojo fn` function are immutable references by default.
+* All values passed into a `Mojo fn` function are *immutable references* by default.
 This means it is not a copy and the function can read the original object, but it cannot modify the object at all: this is called *borrowing*.
 The default argument convention for fn functions is *borrowed*.
 You can make this explicit by prefixing the argument's names with the word `borrowed`:

 ```py
 fn sum(borrowed x: Int, borrowed y: Int) -> Int:
     return x + y
 ```
+(See also § 7.6)

 But what if we want a function to be able to change its arguments?